drachenwald/dun-in-mara/events/2024/strawberry-raid-iii/classes.md

 In this class you will weave a mug rug on a Rigid heddle loom and learn how to finish it off with the hemstitch.
 There will also be weaving on weaving sticks to make a bracelet and you can try out weaving on peglooms.
 Class Limit: 8 people

+*Make a nålbinding hat, mittens or neck cowl*
+with Baroness Melisende Fitzwalter OL
+Keep warm at outdoor or winter events by making a nalbinding hat, gloves or cowl.
+Bring your preferred yarn (preferrably 100% wool, but blends and acrylic can be worked with too) and nalbinding needle (needles will be available to borrow and/or purchase).
+A basic knowledge of nalbinding will be an advantage, but beginners are welcome!
+Class Limit: 6 people
+Charges: No charge for class, but will have nålbinding needles available to puchase for €5 each

+*Introduction to tablet weaving*
+with Nadja of Dun in Mara
+This class will give an introduction to tablet weaving - how it works mechanically, some (non-exhaustive) examples of its use in period, what you can do with it and how to read a pattern.
+Participants will set up their warp and begin weaving a band with a threaded pattern.
+We will all be making the same band (TBD which one).If you've never tablet woven before and want to give it a go, or you would like a refresher, this is the class for you.
+Weaving cards (enough for the pattern we will be making), other tools and warp and weft threads will be provided.
+I will have a few colour options for people to choose from.You do not need to bring anything, but if you have your own cards or small weaving shuttles, or you have a particular colour combination in mind and want to bring your own threads, you are welcome to.
+Also if you have an inkle loom that you are bringing to the event, feel free to bring that, it can be used for tablet weaving as well.
+Class limit: 10 people

+*Beginners Bobbinlace*
+with Lady Marina Claudia Alessandra de Grado
+Suitable for absolute beginners.
+You will learn the 4 main stitches which will be used to create a bookmark.
+Class Limit: 5 people
+Charges: €3 per person

+**General**

+*The Imposter Phenomenon: Are you affected?*
+with Duchess Angharad Banadaspus Drakenhefd
+Do you wrestle with feelings of self-doubt?
+Are you afraid that people will discover that you're not really as capable as they think you are?
+Do you use self-limiting language?
+Do you give credit to luck, timing or others for your accomplishments?
+If you answered yes to any of these questions, you may be afflicted with Imposter Phenomenon (also known as the Imposter Syndrome).
+Learn how to: become more aware of these behaviours, reframe the conversation in your head and with others, embrace your strengths and commit to a change that moves you forward.
+You are invited to engage in activities geared towards this phenomenon with other attendees, to work on changing your mindset and to develop strategies for becoming more confident in your endeavours.
+Class Limit: 20 people

 **Evening Entertainment**